atinanit/IEO_UCEC/projectseUCEC.md

 <img src="figure/maPlotsTumor-1.png" title="Figure S4: MA-plots of the tumor samples." alt="Figure S4: MA-plots of the tumor samples." style="display: block; margin: auto;" /><p class="caption">Figure S4: MA-plots of the tumor samples.</p>

 In general, we do not observe samples with major expression-level dependent biases, although some of them show variations in low-expressed values.

-Now, the plots of the normal samples are performed:
+Now, the plots (Figure S5) of the normal samples are performed:

 <img src="figure/maPlotsNormal-1.png" title="Figure S5: MA-plots of the normal samples." alt="Figure S5: MA-plots of the normal samples." style="display: block; margin: auto;" /><p class="caption">Figure S5: MA-plots of the normal samples.</p>